 It’s important to make sure your fridge and freezer are set to the right temperature.

-If your fridge is too warm, food won’t last as long as it should, while keeping it too cold can cause ice to build up and ruin food.
+If your fridge is too warm, food won’t last as long as it should, while keeping it too cold can cause ice to build up and ruin fresh food.

 Your freezer getting too cold isn’t really an issue, but if the temperature is only set a few degrees below zero, the temperature can rapidly rise when you open the door, which can prematurely defrost your food and ruin it.

-Freezer: do the same as the fridge, but replace the water with spirit alcohol (like vodka).
+Do the same as the fridge, but replace the water with spirit alcohol (like vodka).
 If you don’t want to use alcohol, you can put the thermometer between two bags of food and check it after around eight hours.

 If you've got an issue with any of your kit, our experts are on-call to help 24/7 - in-store, at home, or over the phone.More info

 When your kit's fully broken, you need it fixed fast.
 Our accredited experts will get you back up and running in no time.More info